-If you want to build a larger audience, do this one simple thing: GET BETTER.
+If you want to build a larger audience, do this one simple thing.

 When no one's looking

-The other day, my friend Edward Paz wrote a brilliant article about this topic, and he asked the question, “What do you do when when no one’s paying attention to you?”
+The other day, my friend Edward Paz wrote a brilliant article about this topic and asked the question,

 This is what we do when the world is enamored with mediocrity, when everyone around us seems to be in a race to the bottom.
 We step back, take our time, and improve.
 We practice.